Check out our latest updates here.

 I am one of two Kaihautū (Directors) of Riki Consultancy, along with my brother Nathan.
 I am a seasoned leader and consultant with over 14 years of professional experience, with expertise that extends beyond leadership to encompass a myriad of governance roles.
 I am highly skilled in Te Tiriti o Waitangi strategy and have provided invaluable support to boards, clients and communities.

-Known for being just the right mix of inspiring, warm, and provocative, I act as a māngai for Māori and ally for equity in all kaupapa that I contribute to.
+Known for being just the right mix of inspiring, warm, and provocative, I act as a māngai for Māori and an ally for equity in all kaupapa that I contribute to.
 I serve Tangata Whenua by supporting Tangata Tiriti to know and do better for our tamariki mokopuna.

 Joseph tyro